 NCAC II and MAC – National Certified Addiction Counselor II and Master Addiction Counselor

-Many of the requirements for the higher-level credentials overlap with the requirements for level one certification.
+Many of the requirements for higher-level credentials overlap with the requirements for level-one certification.
 However, the National Certified Addiction Counselor, Level II (NCAC II), and Master Addiction Counselor (MAC) certifications require higher levels of education and more hours of training.

 The NCAC II certification requires at least a Bachelor’s degree, while MAC certification requires a master’s degree, as the title suggests.
 Both certifications also require counselors to pass the respective exams.

 In sum, a counselor’s level of certification ultimately amounts to their level of education and training on substance abuse and surrounding issues.
 The kind of counselor that will be right for you will depend on the severity of your addiction and related problems.

 If you have several co-occurring problems, you may benefit more from someone with plenty of experience with similar cases or who has specialized education in a certain area that pertains to you.

 Further Considerations When Choosing a Substance Abuse Counselor

 Certifications are important to consider when looking for a counselor, but not the only significant factor.
 Finding a counselor that you work well with should be the main goal.
 You need to see results.